jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 - $beta_(k, A)^ell$: If negative: The risk of having a stroke is lower if you are treated.
 - $beta_(k, L)^y$: If positive: The risk of having a primary event is higher if you have had a stroke.

-Proposed values for the parameters are shown in the table below.
+Proposed values for the parameters are shown in @table:simulation-parameters.
-Each value is varied, holding the others fixed.
-The values with bold font correspond to the values used when fixed.
-The corresponding cases corresponding to no effect of baseline confounders are marked with an overline, and the cases corresponding to no effect of time-varying confounders are marked with an underline.
+Strong confounding is considered in @table:simulation-parameters-strong in two different simulation settings.

 #pagebreak()

-#align(center, [
-#table(
+#figure(
+table(
   columns: ( auto, auto),
   inset: 10pt,
   align: horizon,